acgrau/watsonx_samples/watsonx_orchestrate/agent_examples/empower/import_customer_care_agent.md

 (.venv) agrau@Alfonsos-MacBook-Pro wxo %
 ```

 Step 2: ServiceNow requires a live connection so we need to create and configure a `connection` to a servicenow instance.
+(Note: If you do not have access to a ServiceNow instance you can still follow these steps.
+You just will not be able create and read ServiceNow incidents)
 ```
 orchestrate connections add -a service-now orchestrate connections configure -a service-now --env draft --type team --kind basic --url <snow_instance_url>